Waitangi Tribunal: Investigatory powers

 The Tribunal process is inquisitorial, not adversarial.
 It seeks to get to the truth of the matter.
 The aim is to determine whether a claim is well founded.

 Tribunal members

 The Tribunal may have a chairperson and up to 20 members at any one time.
-Members are appointed by the Governor-General on behalf of the Monarch on the recommendation of the Minister of Māori Affairs in consultation with the Minister of Justice, for a renewable term of up to three years.
+Members are appointed by the Governor-General on behalf of the Sovereign on the recommendation of the Minister of Māori Affairs in consultation with the Minister of Justice, for a renewable term of up to three years.
 For specific inquiries, a panel is composed of three to seven members, at least one of whom must be Māori.
 The chairperson of the Waitangi Tribunal can also appoint a Māori Land Court judge to act as presiding officer.
 This panel is then known as the Tribunal for that inquiry, e.g. the Central North Island Tribunal or the Taranaki Tribunal.

 As of May 2025, the membership of the Tribunal was: